brainworxx/kreXX-TYPO3-Extension/Documentation/Index.rst

 		en

 	:Description:
-		kreXX is a feature rich php debugger with a neatly arranged debug window, featuring backend access to logfiles, code generation to reach the displayed values and much more.
+		kreXX is a feature rich fluid and php debugger with a neatly arranged debug window, featuring backend access to logfiles, code generation to reach the displayed values and much more.

 	:Keywords:
 		debug, debugging, object, analysis

 	:Copyright:
-		2014 - 2020
+		2014 - 2021

 	:Author:
 		BRAINWORXX GmbH